-On June 11, Gov Roy Cooper extended NC’s state of emergency declaration through July 30th though Executive Order 220.
-This Executive Order extends many of the provisions listed in Executive Order 215, which includes wearing a face covering in certain settings like public transportation and health care and unemployment insurance flexibility.
+On June 11, Gov Roy Cooper extended NC’s state of emergency declaration through July 30 though Executive Order 220.
+This Executive Order extends many of the provisions listed in Executive Order 215, which includes wearing a face covering in certain settings and unemployment insurance flexibility.

 Effective May 21, Executive Order 216 reinstates certain work search and work registration requirements, as well as the requirement that the applicant be actively seeking work, for all state unemployment insurance claimants.
 These requirements were temporarily suspended under Executive Order 118.
 This Executive Order reimposes work search, work registration, and “‘actively seeking work” requirements on all claimants.